Pinyons and Pines is a 300-mile self-supported bikepacking race that explores some of the best riding in Arizona…

 Event photo by Kurt Refsnider

-Pinyons and Pines is an underground self-supported bikepacking race that starts and ends in Flagstaff, AZ (6,910 feet).
-The route is a magnificent tour of Northern Arizona, utilizing a mixture of singletrack, double track, and dirt roads.
+Pinyons and Pines is a self-supported bikepacking race that starts and ends in Flagstaff, AZ (6,910 feet).
+The route is a magnificent tour of Northern Arizona, utilizing a mixture of singletrack, dirt roads, and some pavement.
 The start and finish are at Flagstaff Bicycle Revolution, located at 3 South Mikes Pike, sandwiched between Pizzicletta and Mother Road Brewery.
-The course for 2020 is roughly 300 miles and consists of a Southern Portion (149 miles) and the Northern Portion (157 miles).
-The total elevation gain for the route is about 24,000 feet, split evenly between the two portions.
+The course for 2022 is roughly 320 miles.

 Follow along live below: